March 1, 2017

 “It’s not I’m going to say I’ll never go out and do another concert, I may.
 I don’t know.
 But I just don’t want to tour anymore, go through the travel, the stress and all of people’s perceptions that go up in this cesspool of [the] internet where anybody’s voice can be heard,” the 66-year-old tells Dr. Phil in an exclusive interview airing Tuesday.
 “It hurts me personally that a lot of my fans and a lot of people buy into it.”

 WATCH: What David Cassidy Says He Wants His Legacy To Be

-On Wednesday’s episode, Cassidy addresses rumors that he was drunk at a recent concert.
+On Tuesday’s episode, Cassidy addresses rumors that he was drunk at a recent concert.
 Watch more here.

 TELL DR. PHIL YOUR STORY: Have a headline-making story in a small town?